mattbucknall-oss/gh-runner/README.md

 - Removes runner from GitHub organization.
 - Terminates.

+A systemd service is provided to start a new clean container ever time the previous instance terminates.

 ## NOTE:
 An `env.list` file must be created in this directory containing: